sass/sass/accepted/module-system.md

   * For every variable name `name` in `config`:

-    * If neither `file` nor any source file for a module transitively forwarded by `file` contains a variable declaration named `name` with a `!default` flag at the root of the stylesheet, throw an error.
+    * If neither `file` nor any source file for a module transitively forwarded or imported by `file` contains a variable declaration named `name` with a `!default` flag at the root of the stylesheet, throw an error.

       > Although forwarded modules are not fully loaded at this point, it's
       > still possible to statically determine where those modules are located